-Storage: Any storage of a non-city entity's camera footage must reside in a SFPD specified repository that meets the City's cyber security requirements as well as Department of Justice California Law Enforcement Telecommunications Systems (CLETS) and Criminal Justice Information Services (CJIS) requirements.
-Video Retrieval Officers may initially store footage provided by a business or individual on a USB or CD.
-Upon the execution of a city contract with a digital evidence management system vendor, members shall transfer the footage to this system that requires an agency domain and log in.
-The evidence management system will have a platforma platform that is auditable and can track the source of upload and number of views.
-This platform will not be accessible to members of the public or anyone without an approved log-in.
-This platform will meet the requirements of the Office of Contract Administration ("OCA") who promulgates rules and regulations pursuant to Chapter 21 of the San Francisco Administrative Code.
-The SFPD Contracting Department shall

-- comply with the requirements of Chapter 21 and cooperate to the fullest extent with OCA in the Acquisition of Commodities and Services. - Audits: SFPD members shall note in the chronological file ("chron")\when surveillance footage was requested, approved, or denied by non-city entity, and in the case of live monitoring requests, Captain's approval, date/time of access, duration of access and outcome of access.
-Upon implementation of the internal records management system, SFPD members shall note this information in this system.
-This data will serve as the Department's audit log, which is electronically accessible for on-demand audits
+- Storage: Any use of a non-city entity's camera footage must meet City's cyber security requirements.
+Video Retrieval Officers may initially store footage provided by a business or individual on a USB or CD and then transfer to evidence.com (an Axon platform).
+Evidence.com requires an agency domain and log in.
+This platform is auditable and can track source of upload and number of views.
+This platform is not accessible to members of the public or anyone without an approved log-in. - Audits: SFPD members shall note in Crime Data Warehouse (CDW) when surveillance footage was requested, approved, or denied, date/time of access and outcome of access.
+This data will serve as the Department's access log, which is electronically accessible for on-demand audits